buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcFanTypeEnum.md

 Air flows through the impeller radially using blades that are airfoil shaped.

 ### TUBEAXIAL
-Air flows through the impeller axially with guide vanes and reduced running blade tip clearance.
+Air flows through the impeller axially with reduced tip clearance and operating at higher tip speeds.

 ### VANEAXIAL
 Air flows through the impeller axially with guide vanes and reduced running blade tip clearance.